Signal-Fire/CyberSmart-Logger-API/README.md

 This route returns all logs.
 It takes no parameters.
 The possible returns are:
 * `200 - OK` : This means the request was successful.
 It should return an array of JSON Objects with all logs in the given log.
-* `404 - Not Found` : This means the request failed or no logs were found in the location.
+* `404 - Not Found` : This means the request failed or no logs were found in the database.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

 ##### route.get('/:id', function(req, res)